 There’s a disconnect.
 But the Wesley Innovation Hub sees this gap as a space for creative thinking—and the Hub aims to train churches to see this “problem” as an opportunity for innovation.
-Five local congregations joined the Wesley Innovation Hub as a pilot cohort in September of 2017.
+Four local congregations joined the Wesley Innovation Hub as a pilot cohort in September of 2017.
 Setting out on a two year journey, the congregations came on board to engage young adults for social change.

 The Hub provides training, including seminary classes, seminars and retreats.
 Each church brings a team of lay and clergy leaders to head up their projects.
 After six months of learning, teams create proposals for their method of engagement and apply for a $20,000 grant.
 In their second year with the Hub, teams turn proposition into action.
 Hub leaders and cohort churches support each other through adjustments and challenges as their ideas make the bumpy shift into reality.

 This past fall, the Hub welcomed fourteen churches as a second cohort—to train, apply for grants and mobilize new plans through spring of 2020.